 Start replacing unwarranted apologies with accurate statements to communicate your point.

-At first this can be a tricky.
+At first, this can be tricky.
 I often tell clients I work with that there’s no shame in asking for verbal do-overs, particularly with family and friends.
-For example, if you need to cancel happy hour plans with a friend and find yourself auto-apologizing out of habit, catch yourself and say, “You know, what I really wanted to say is…thanks for understanding.
+For example, if you need to cancel happy hour plans with a friend and find yourself auto-apologizing out of habit, catch yourself and say, “You know, what I really wanted to say is… thanks for understanding.
 It’s a crazy week with all these upcoming deadlines and I appreciate you being flexible.”
 Done.
 Now doesn’t that feel better than spewing out “sorry, sorry I’m the worst, I know“?

 In the long run, apologizing like it’s your job can do more harm to your career than good.
 Whether or not it’s how you intend to come across, apologizing excessively can project a poor image to customers, colleagues, and superiors – one that may incorrectly communicate your desire for approval trumps your self-respect.
 By speaking more straightforwardly and clearly, you can showcase your skills and feel more confident in the process.